PEN Canada Writers-In-Exile publish new anthology, The Uncaged Voice

 ISBN: 978-1-77086-711-6 | Non-Fiction | $29.95 | Pub date: Oct 21, 2023 | Digital ARC Available

 The sixteen writers and journalists in The Uncaged Voice come from countries all over the world, fleeing persecution for standing up for the freedom of the press and personal expression.
-The pieces in this collection range from a Syrian journalist being held prisoner and tortured for eight years over a single article, to escaping an abusive arranged marriage in India, to a selection from a novel about the author’s childhood growing up in Iran after the 1979 revolution.
-The writers in this collection are ready to step from the edge of their cages and take flight, their voices uniquely their own.
+The pieces in this collection range from a Syrian journalist held prisoner and tortured for eight years over a single article, to escaping an abusive arranged marriage in India, to a selection from a novel about the author’s childhood growing up in Iran after the 1979 revolution.

-The pieces of writing in The Uncaged Voice can be brutal and heart-rending, but they also show the strength and resilience of the journalists and writers from countries where freedom of expression is only an ideal, and not a reality.
-These writers are all refugees, from such places; theirs are voices that speak to a world in which totalitarian forces attempt to subjugate, if not annihilate, all dissention.
-With introductions by Mary Jo Leddy and editor Keith Ross Leckie.
+The pieces of writing in The Uncaged Voice can be brutal and heart-rending, but also show strength and resiliency.
+These writers are all refugees, and they speak from a world in which totalitarian forces attempt to subjugate, if not annihilate, all dissent.

 Contributors